skip to content

 9. Don't Believe In Christmas, The Sonics (Etiquette, 1965)

-Arguably the strangest record in my Top 100.
-Without a doubt, the only one that ends with an execution.
-Ron Holden's bizarre R'n'B stomper (musically, a Coasters cop) begins with our optimistic hero receiving a cash windfall from an insurance settlement ("I had a wife who gave me trouble, and when she died, they paid me double!").
-A subsequent series of mishaps land him deeper and deeper in trouble, and we begin to suspect that, maybe, his wife didn't pass from natural causes.
+The song begins with our optimistic hero receiving a cash windfall from an insurance settlement ("I had a wife who gave me trouble, and when she died, they paid me double").
+A subsequent series of mishaps and transgressions land him deeper and deeper in trouble, and we begin to suspect that, maybe, his wife didn't pass from natural causes.
 At each juncture, though, Holden sees the glass as half full ("doing time" is just free room and board!) and reaffirms his belief in Old Saint Nick.
-Ultimately, though, after committing robbery, extortion, and murder, he gets "the chair" and must face reality - no, Ron, there ain't no Santa Claus.
-Included, appropriately enough, on Rhino's Bummed Out Christmas. [back to list]
+Ultimately, though, after committing robbery, extortion, and murder, he gets "the chair" and must face reality.
+No, Ron, there ain't no Santa Claus.
+"Who Say There Ain't No Santa Claus?" was originally released as a Donna single b/w "Your Line Is Busy," and it hasn't been reissued very often.
+It's included on Rhino's Rockin' Christmas: The 50's but is most appropriately contextualized on that label's Bummed Out Christmas. [back to list]

 11. Boogie Woogie Santa Claus, Mabel Scott (Exclusive, 1948)